Far Eastern curlew: Distribution and habitat

 The Far Eastern curlew spends its breeding season in northeastern Asia, including Siberia to Kamchatka, and Mongolia.
 Its breeding habitat is composed of marshy and swampy wetlands and lakeshores.
 Most individuals spend the non-breeding season in coastal Australia, with some wintering in Indonesia, Thailand, Philippines and New Zealand, where they stay at estuaries, beaches, and salt marshes; a few winter as far north as southern China and Taiwan.
 During its migration the Far Eastern curlew commonly makes stopovers on the mudflats of the Yellow Sea and some on the coasts of Japan.

 It uses its long, decurved bill to probe for invertebrates in the mud.
 It may feed in solitary but it generally congregates in large flocks to migrate or roost.
 Its call is a sharp, clear whistle, cuuue-reee, often repeated.

 Diet

 On its breeding grounds the Far Eastern curlew consumes insects, such as larvae of beetles and flies, and amphipods.
 During migration it also feeds on berries.
 In the non-breeding season, it consumes marine invertebrates, preferring crabs and small molluscs but also taking other crustaceans and polychaetes.

 Conservation status

-As of 2006, there are an estimated 38,000 individuals in the world.
-Formerly classified as least concern by IUCN, it was found to have been rarer than previously believed and thus its status was uplisted to "vulnerable" in the 2010 IUCN Red List of threatened species.
+As of 2024, there are an estimated 20,000 – 35,000 mature individuals in the world.
+Formerly classified as least concern by the IUCN until 2009, it was found to have been rarer than previously believed and thus its status was uplisted to Vulnerable in 2010 and subsequently to Endangered in 2015, where it currently remains.

 In Australia its status under the Environment Protection and Biodiversity Conservation Act is "critically endangered".